fungenomics/G34-gliomas/README.md

 This section contains a pointer from each figure in the paper to the section (§) where it's generated in the code.
 For each figure panel, I provide a partial path to the RMD/MD/HTML files within this repository/directory, and then the section in the rendered HTML which specifically produces that panel.
-As described below in the section on preproducibility, the source data for the figure is typically saved alongside the figure itself.
+As described below in the section on reproducibility, the source data for the figure is typically saved alongside the figure itself.

 ### Figure 2